bmrb-io/BMRBdep/installation.md

 A basic installation of the BMRBdep server is very straightforward.
 These are the steps:

+### Development/debugging environment

 1. Ensure that you have [docker](https://www.docker.com/) installed and running on the server you will use to host BMRBdep.
 2. Navigate to the folder where you want the BMRBdep server files to exist, and run `git clone https://github.com/uwbmrb/BMRBdep.git` and then `cd BMRBdep`.
 3. Set up the local environment (create virtual environments for the server and create a default configuration file) by running `./install.sh`
-4. Update the configuration file located at `BackEnd/configuration.json` to have the appropriate values.
+4. Update the configuration file located at `BackEnd/bmrbdep/configuration.json` to have the appropriate values.
    * Mandatory sections to update
      * `repo_path` variable which will define where depositions are stored on disk
      * `secret_key` must be set to a randomly generated value.
 See instructions in the configuration file.